jxxcarlson/elm-review-codeinstaller/README.md

 Package designed to make it easy to add pieces of code to an existing codebase using `elm-review` rules.
 This package provides a set of tools to help you automatically insert clauses in case expressions, fields in type aliases, fields in initializer functions, and variants in custom types.

+The project is still in development, so expect it to change a lot over the next weeks and likely months.
+Consider it an experiment.

 ## Installation
 To install `elm-review-codeinstaller`, add it to your `elm.json` dependencies: